Klonopin and Clonazepam Addiction Treatment

 Like other benzos, clonazepam is used recreationally by people because it can produce effects similar to alcohol intoxication, including a euphoric high, profound sense of calm and increased relaxation.
 The more one uses a benzo, the greater the potential for building a tolerance.
 This phenomenon causes a person to need escalating amounts of the drug to achieve the same effect and is another reason why this class of drug can be addictive and subject to abuse.
 Klonopin is much harder to detect than alcohol, making it popular among teens who want to get high without much risk of discovery.
 Although one study indicated a low daily dose could help reduce the frequency of panic attacks in adolescents, the high risk of Klonopin abuse contradicts its therapeutic use in this age demographic.4,6

 Benzodiazepine addiction can be challenging to overcome and present health risks during the acute withdrawal period.
 For this reason, medically supervised detox is recommended for people struggling with clonazepam addiction and other sedative use disorders.
 During detox, other medications may be prescribed to alleviate the withdrawal symptoms associated with the gradual tapering of clonazepam.
-After detox, clients work on the psychological aspects of addiction during either inpatient or outpatient treatment programs.
+After detox, clients work on the psychological aspects of addiction during either inpatient rehab or outpatient treatment programs.

 Stats and Facts